 Graph state is scoped to a thread by design, so updates are safe under concurrency.Do this:

-Mutation in place—such as modifying self.x in before_agent or other hooks—can lead to subtle bugs and race conditions, because many operations run concurrently (subagents, parallel tools, and parallel invocations on different threads).For full details on extending state with custom properties, see Custom middleware - Custom state schema.
+Mutation in place, such as modifying state.x in beforeAgent, mutating a shared variable in beforeAgent, or changing other shared values in hooks, can lead to subtle bugs and race conditions because many operations run concurrently (subagents, parallel tools, and parallel invocations on different threads).For full details on extending state with custom properties, see Custom middleware - Custom state schema.

 If you must use mutation in custom middleware, consider what happens when subagents, parallel tools, or concurrent agent invocations run at the same time.